dietrichm/laravel-shopping-api/README.md

 ## Working with the API

-There are several API endpoints available, which can easily be accessed using an API client such as [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/).
+There are several API endpoints available which can easily be accessed on `http://shopping.test` using an API client such as [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/).

 All of the following endpoints are designed to take and eventually return JSON data.
 Hence, use the following request headers for every call: